leadtrip/g522customAccessDecisionVoters/README.md

 2 x users are bootstrapped, user1 and user2 with password = password

-user1 can access custom controller & user2 can't
+user1 can access custom controller actions index & create but not update & user2 can't access any actions